DizzyMoon/Sys_int_11._Assignments/readme.md

 # A - Setting up login flow with firebase authentication

+For the following example I will only show how to login with google

 ## Creating a project
 Navigate to the firebase console and create a new project Follow the setup flow

+Open the "Authentication" tab and navigate to the "sign-in method" page.

+Add google as a provider

 ## Attaching a firebase application